Buster Keaton Shorts

-Stumbling through shooting galleries, trains, secret societies, and falling houses Buster Keaton delivers outrageous stunts and antics (all with the famous deadpan delivery that earned him the nickname “The Great Stone Face”) in 3 classic comedic shorts:
+Stumbling through shooting galleries, trains, secret societies, and falling houses Buster Keaton delivers outrageous stunts and antics (all with the famous deadpan delivery that earned him the nickname “The Great Stone Face”) in a program ofclassic comedic shorts.

 Andy Bergman– Clarinet Andy plays in the Guy Mendilow Band (voted best world music act by the Boston Phoenix) and the afro-funk band The Macrotones. www.music.kellysgreen.com/